 5. Be business-savvy

 Understanding the market, pricing your work appropriately, and having a strong online presence are all important aspects of being a successful artist.
 Research the demand for your type of work, identify your target audience, and price your work competitively.
-Have a professional website and social media presence to showcase your work and make it easy for potential clients to find you.
+Have a simple yet professional website and social media presence to showcase your work and make it easy for potential clients to find you.

 6. Diversify your income streams